Magic Jack Technical Bulletin

 works - some of the calls will sound like garbage (even if

-you're not downloading porn while talking on the Magic
+you're not downloading movies while talking on the Magic

 People keep telling me that if

 they hook up too many phones a call won't ring-in, and won't

 web page FAQ Magic Jack says you may need a powered USB hub

 if you use multiple phones (available at computer stores),

 or to use a cordless phone system so that there's only one